Asif-GD/simple-particle-explosion/README.md

 # SimpleParticleExplosion
-This is a project I worked on when pursuing a class in C++ and SDL2 on Udemy.
+This is a project I worked on when pursuing a course in C++ and SDL2 on Udemy.
-It also requires SDL2.

 The lastest version of SDL2 can be found here - https://www.libsdl.org/download-2.0.php